accellionapis/api-guide/source/includes/_introduction.md

 -	UI Integration
 -	File System activities

 Currently, code sample snippets are structured in the PHP script.
-Samples in other languages such as, Python, and JavaScript, will be added subsequently.The code snippets can be viewed on the right panel of the project board.
+Samples in other languages such as, Python, and JavaScript, will be added subsequently.
+The code snippets can be viewed on the right panel of the project board.